Some autistic people have always had good eye contact and never had to “learn” or “practice” it.

 However, I also considered two possibilities:

-- Or, Jeff indeed was maintaining direct eye contact – but at one point in his life struggled with this and had to work hard to “learn” it.
+- Or, he indeed was maintaining direct eye contact – but at one point in his life struggled with this and had to work hard to “learn” it.

 So I asked Jeff about his eye contact: was he looking directly into my eyes?
 He said yes.
 I noted nothing unusual about his gaze.
-It wasn’t flitty or intense.
-It appeared natural – like any neurotypical person’s gaze.
+It appeared typical.

 I also had noticed, prior to sitting down with him, his teen son’s eye contact.